mickey9801/MultiButtons/README.md

 }
 ```

 **NOTE: Readings of analog pin may vary upon other connected devices.
 Voltage ranges for each button should decide based on measurement of the final circuit with all required devices initialized.**

 ## Usage

-1. **Include the library**
+1. **Include the module**

    ```cpp
    #include <MultiButtons.h>